 Are the best winter MTB boots sealed?

 Waterproofing is only useful if the boot is well sealed enough to keep water from getting in and that can vary massively.
-Neoprene socks and sleeves at the ankle definitely help, but they only ever slow down flooding rather than stop it, unless you wear waterproof trousers over the top.
+Neoprene socks and sleeves at the ankle definitely help, but they only ever slow down flooding rather than stop it, unless you wear waterproof MTB trousers over the top.
 However, the biggest fail in a lot of boots is gaps where tongues join or cuffs start, which can lead to water rushing in well below the level you think it should.

-How much insulation do MTB boots have?
+How much insulation do the best winter MTB boots have?

 Which retention systems are best?

-How important is the sole?
+How important is the sole for the best winter MTB boots?